 The numbers for mobile phones in Qatar are all made up of eight digits.
 However, your number will start with a particular double-digit code depending on which company you are with.
 Vodafone numbers begin with 77, while Ooredoo numbers start with 33, 44, 55, or 66.
 The international calling code for Qatar is 974; you need this if you’re calling a Qatari mobile from overseas.

 Both Vodafone and Ooredoo allow number porting, so if you happen to change providers, you can keep your existing number.

 Like anywhere else in the world, Qatar has many mobile repair shops.
 However, you may want to choose an authorized store to ensure the quality of the repair.
 Apple, for example, has many authorized serviced providers to repair their iPhones in Qatar.
 Because they use genuine Apple parts in repairs and replacements, you can be sure your device will be as good as new.
 Otherwise, get recommendations for reliable repairers.

 Qatar does not have many mobile phone laws.
 However, the one it does have is similar to those in other countries.
 It is illegal to use your mobile while driving.
 This applies whether you are taking a call, sending a text, or checking social media.
 If you are caught using your device while driving, you will have to pay a fine of QR500 and receive three demerit points.

 If you don’t have a mobile phone in Qatar

-It is unlikely that you will be without a mobile phone in Qatar.
+It is unlikely that you will be without a mobile phone in Qatar; many companies and services (including things like banks) increasingly rely on using mobile apps.
 However, if you do, you will have a few options.
 While more and more uncommon, you will still find the occasional phone booth.
 Normally, you will spot them in high-traffic places such as the airport or shopping malls.
 You will need to purchase a pre-paid calling card from a bookshop or supermarket.
 These cost QR10, 30, or 50.